 For parts of the herb schedule, 1 fenugreek seed is enough.
 Other times, more fenugreek seed is needed than sunflower, flax or barley seeds.

 Herbs and seeds can be taken not as tea, but there's a possibility of it having a varying effect or not being as effective.
-Tea is recommended for the first herbal supplement of each phase, and for many other parts of the herb schedule.
+Tea is recommended for the herb schedule of the only dose of menses, if this is applicable.
+With the newer herb schedules, tea is no longer needed, because hops and/or fennel use are no longer recommended for the first teas of secretory/luteal phase.
+Hops and other strong estrogens aren't recommended for proliferative phase at all.
 Additional sunflower, sesame and fenugreek seed, that doesn't require other herbs/seeds, in the mid part of a phase doesn't always have to be as tea.

 Lightly massage the areola to expect prolactin effects on the breasts and body.
 Massage can be used when signs of androgens or estrogens are high: for instance, if menses is heavy, or hip temperature is high.
 Secretory is another time areola massage can be used.

 Topicals should be avoided on the hips, because there could be an imbalanced effect of a positive effect on the surface, and under determined effect internally.
 If topicals are used on the bust, and herbs are used through a dietary program, effects on the hips and reproductive tract are expected to be similar, and can be compensated for.
 Steroidal hormones are expected to have a more equal effect on the same receptors if herbs are taken internally.

 Estrogen cream isn't recommended.
 If it's used, avoid estrogen cream during menses, proliferative and premenstrual phases.